 Zoom (HIPAA-compliant version)

-$165 for the initial intake, plus $1160 per 8-week module (participants commit to one module at a time)
+$170 for an initial intake session, plus $1160 per 8-week module (participants commit to one module at a time)

 Registration and Inquiries